-Undoubtedly, domestic dividend payers will continue to play an important role in our portfolios into the 21st century.
+Though some domestic large caps have slashed their dividends this year, those with strong balance sheets and plenty of free cash flow to support their payouts will continue to play an important role in our portfolios into the 21st century.

-But restricting yourself to just American blue chips going forward would be like entering a prizefight with one hand tied behind your back.
+But restricting yourself to just American blue chips now would be like entering a prizefight with one hand tied behind your back.
 To capitalize on the benefits of this century's best dividend-paying stocks, you need to look outside our borders.

 Stamp your passport

 What's more, you're likely to find more companies paying higher dividends abroad.
-The average dividend yield of the U.K.'s FTSE 100, for example, is 5.4% -- a good bit higher than the S&P 500's 3.2%.
-Moreover, the NZX 50 index in New Zealand pays twice the S&P with an average dividend yield of 6.7%.
+The average dividend yield of the U.K.'s FTSE 100, for example, is 2.9% -- a good bit higher than the S&P 500's 1.7%.
+Moreover, the NZX 50 index in New Zealand pays more than twice as much as the S&P, with an average dividend yield of about 4.3%.

 It isn't even close

-Despite the global market downturn, which in many countries has been far worse than here in the U.S., about 34% (50 of 149) of foreign dividend-paying stocks that trade on a U.S. exchange have more than doubled in the past six years.
+Despite the global market downturn, which in many countries has been far worse than in the U.S., about 38% (47 of 125) of foreign dividend-paying stocks that trade on a U.S. exchange have more than doubled in the past six years.
 Included in this group are PetroChina

-On the other hand, only 18% (71 of 399) of U.S. companies that meet these criteria have more than doubled since December 2002.
-Some of the stocks on this list include Burlington Northern Santa Fe
+On the other hand, only 18% (61 of 342) of U.S. companies that meet these criteria have more than doubled since November 2003.
+Some of the select stocks on this list include Holly

 The Income Investor service has more than 20 active international recommendations at present, plus a stable of domestic dividend divas.
-Moreover, the group of picks continues to outperform the S&P 500 while posting an average dividend yield of 7.6%.
+Moreover, 77% of their picks continue to outperform the S&P 500 while posting an average dividend yield of 4.2%.
 You can get your free guest pass through this link.

 This article was first published June 28, 2007.
 It has been updated.